5 Best Deadlift Shoes on the Market Today in 2019

 3. Can you squat in deadlift shoes?

 Yes, I use Nike Metcon 4 for both squats and deadlifts for the reasons mentioned above.
-Flat deadlift shoes are great for squats, especially to prevent the squishy wiggle lateral movement of running shoes.
+Flat deadlift shoes are great for squats, mainly to prevent the squishy wiggle lateral movement of running shoes.
 Comfortable running shoes are great for running but dangerous for the squat, especially as the load increases.
-You want your legs and knees to have the strongest, most solid support possible.
+You want your legs and knees to have the most robust support possible.

 4. Should Oly shoes be used for deadlifting?

-Olympic weightlifting shoes are designed for Olympic style weightlifting, which is sometimes referred to as Oly-lifting.
-There are 2 powerful lifts performed in Olympic weightlifting:
+Olympic weightlifting share designed for Olympic style weightlifting, which is sometimes referred to as Oly-lifting.
+There are two lifts performed in Olympic weightlifting: